Towards Generalising Neural Implicit Representations: Introduction

-In summary, the key contributions of this paper are \begin{itemize} \item A simple extension to existing implicit representation approaches allowing the simultaneous training of reconstruction, segmentation and classification in a multi-task fashion. \item Experiments showing implicit encodings can admit substantially improved performance on common computer vision tasks, without any compromise to reconstruction accuracy. \item A re-formulation of the semantic segmentation task, that is more representative of a real world task in the context of implicit representations. \end{itemize}
+In summary, the key contributions of this paper are \begin{itemize} \item Investigation of the use of implicit encodings on a number of common computer vision tasks (in a multi-task setting), showing improved performance in these tasks when compared to reconstruction-only encodings, without compromising reconstruction accuracy. \item Showing that the addition of a simple semantic task alongside reconstruction is able to substantially improve performance on new tasks, \emph{without} requiring retraining of the encoder.
+For example, we show training an encoder for both reconstruction and classification significantly improves later segmentation results. \item A re-formulation of the semantic segmentation task, that is more representative of a real world task in the context of implicit representations. \end{itemize}